Resonant neutrino self-interactions and the $H_0$ tension: Neutrino resonant scattering rate

 For our analysis, we shall choose a sample of different fixed masses that lie between $10^{-2}$ eV and $10^2$ eV, or equivalently, consider scattering rate peaks that span from the redshift $10^{5}$ to $10$.
 Fig. \ref{fig:gamma_mphi} shows that, indeed, we have a smooth interaction rate with a maximum around the resonance, which only depends on $m_\varphi$.
 Varying $g_\nu$ has the overall effect of globally scaling the interaction.
 Also, the peak on the resonance appears at the redshift dictated by Eq. \eqref{eq:redshift_peak}, as a consequence, the temporal behavior of the interaction would only depend on the mediator mass.

-As the physics of neutrino self-interactions has stronger effects in cosmology if it occurs before recombination, we can check when the interaction rate surpasses the Hubble function.
+As the physics of neutrino self-interactions has stronger effects in cosmology if it occurs before recombination, we can check when the interaction rate surpasses the Hubble function for a fixed coupling value.
 In Fig. \ref{fig:gamma_mphi} we plot the ratio $\Gamma/H$ for a relatively small coupling.
-There, we can observe that lighter mediator's self-interactions enter into equilibrium too late, while heavier mediator's ratio is not as large, making it harder for the interaction to get into equilibrium.
+There, we can observe that lighter mediator's self-interactions enter into equilibrium too late, while heavier mediator's ratio is suppressed by the mass value.
 In contrast, intermediate masses promote the entrance into equilibrium for the interaction well above the recombination era.
 Notice that for a mediator mass of about $1$ eV, the peak of the rate-to-Hubble ratio lays just above recombination redshift $z_{rec}$.
 Thus, we could expect to have stronger effects on the cosmological observables with medium-range masses.
+Empirically, we found that the height of the peak is similar for different masses when the relation $g_\nu/m_{\varphi}^{0.4}\sim c$, where $c$ is a constant, is satisfied.

 Finally, as we mentioned earlier, the narrow Breit-Wigner is not a very good approximation to describe the low and high energy tails of the interaction rate.
 However, as the tails are negligible compared to the resonance since they go as $g_\nu^4$, thus, they are not expected to be relevant for any region of the parameter space.
 Nonetheless, we must mention that we have tested the resonant interaction plus the low and high energy tails versus the resonance alone and found no differences between both.